Diabetes and Heart Test

 Due to state regulations, we cannot provide medication in every State.

 Please click here for the list of States where we cannot offer treatment.

 Activating the test connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit.
 The laboratory cannot process your sample if the test is not activated and linked to you.

-Please ensure that the sample is collected before 9am in a fasted state and returned immediately using the carrier method provided within the sample collection kit.
-Each of our health tests includes a prepaid shipping envelope to return your samples to the laboratory.
+The sample must be collected in the morning while fasting, on a Monday-Friday, and returned on the same day.
+Each of our health tests includes a prepaid shipping envelope to return your sample to the laboratory.

 Your samples are processed in the same labs used by primary care providers, hospitals and government schemes.

 LetsGetChecked laboratories are CLIA approved and CAP-accredited, which are the highest levels of accreditation.